Nutation - 2008

 ‘That which is above is the same as that which is below.....Macrocosmos is the same as microcosmos. the universe is the same as human, human is the same as the cell, the cell is the same as... and so on, ad infinitum'.

-The influence celestial bodies particularly the Moon have on our oceans is well established.
-In ‘As Above So Below this relationship is explored.
+The influence the Moon have on our oceans is well known.
+In ‘As Above So Below’ this relationship is explored.
 What is familiar becomes less recognisable.
 Frozen in a fraction of a second, unseen by the human eye, these explosive swirling abstract forms seem to echo the cosmos, rejecting their earthly origin.
 An image more reminiscent of scientific studies of a distant galaxies than a breaking wave or turbulent churning waterfall.
-Each taking its name from a known moon of the solar system.
-As Above So Below II’ further explores these themes but on calmer seas.
-Creating unseen, otherworldly landscapes, before gravity brings us back down to earth towards a more familiar perception of space and time, that of the photograph.
+Each taking its name from a known moon from our solar system, before gravity brings us back down to earth to a more familiar perception of space and time, that of the photograph.

 As Above So Below - Proteus